MatBylin/swag-buddy-training/README.md

 Excersise 0:
 Get familiar with the 'starting point' framework code :)
 Excersise 1:
 Implement LoginPage.class page object.
-Within LoginPage implement locators (we are using PageFactory implementation of the POP) and methods responsible for login to the application.
+Within LoginPage implement locators and methods responsible for login to the application.
+We will use PageFactory implementation of the POP look here: https://www.browserstack.com/guide/page-object-model-in-selenium.